-The Tmax range observed for Pabdeh samples (418°C to 429°C, with an average of 421°C) indicates thermal immaturity, Gurpi samples are immature or marginally thermally mature (Tmax varying from 428°C to 435°C, average 432°C), Kazhdumi samples are already deep into the oil window (438°C to 448°C, average 442°C).
-The plot PI vs. Tmax illustrates these results (Fig. 4), whilst plots of Tmax and PI versus depth (Fig. 5) confirm a general increase of Tmax and PI with depth, with some scattering.
+The Tmax range observed for the Pabdeh samples rang from 418°C to 429°C, with an average of 421°C which indicates thermal immaturity, the Gurpi samples are immature or marginally thermally mature as Tmax vary from 428°C to 435°C, with an average of 432°C, the Kazhdumi samples are into the oil window (438°C to 448°C, with an average 442°C).
+The plot PI vs. Tmax illustrates these results (Fig. 4), whilst plots of Tmax and PI versus depth (Fig. 5) confirm a general increase of Tmax and PI with depth, albeit with some scattering.

-It should be underlined that these results are obtained from wells located on, or close to, the top of the Marun anticline, but that in the neighboring synclines, potential source rocks are buried much deeper and would be expected to have reached a higher level of thermal maturity (Fig.1b).
+It should be underlined that these results are obtained from wells located on, or close to, the top of the Marun anticline, and that in the neighboring synclines, potential source rocks were buried much deeper (over 1 km), and would be expected to have reached a higher level of thermal maturity and also to have begun generation earlier (Fig.1c).

 4.2 Bulk geochemical composition and GC-Fingerprint

-The asphaltene contents of oils and reservoir extracts evidences variation, from zero to over sixty percent asphaltene (Table 2).
-Extracts from the Sarvak and Dariyan reservoirs have notably high asphaltene contents (tens of percent or greater) whilst oils produced from the Khami and Bangestan reservoirs are distinctly less asphaltic.
-However, while the Khami assayed as zero percent asphaltene, the remaining Bangestan-oils still have a relatively high asphaltene content (up to 8 percent).
-While some of the differences between oils and reservoir rock-extracts may be explained by different sampling methods (e.g. solvent extracts of reservoir rock typically contain more asphaltene than wellhead or DST-oils produced from the same unit – Bayliss, 1998), the proportion of asphaltene is still significantly greater in the Savrak and Dariyan reservoirs.
-For these two formations, this observation is consistent with reports, by operations-geologists of tar mats within these formations (personal communication).
+The asphaltene contents of oils and reservoir extracts vary from zero to over sixty percent asphaltene (Table 2).
+Extracts from the Sarvak and Dariyan reservoirs sections have notably high asphaltene contents (tens of percent or greater) whilst oils produced from the Khami and Bangestan reservoirs are distinctly less asphaltic.
+However, while the Khami oil showed as zero percent asphaltene, the remaining Bangestan-oils still have a relatively high asphaltene content (up to 8 percent).
+While some of the differences between oils and reservoir rock extracts may be explained by different sampling methods (e.g. solvent extracts of reservoir rocks typically contain more asphaltenes than wellhead or DST-oils produced from the same unit –Tissot and Welte, 1978; Bayliss, 1998), the proportion of asphaltene is still significantly greater in the Savrak and Dariyan reservoirs.
+For these two formations this observation is consistent with reports by operations geologists of tar mats within these formations (personal communication).

-From these high asphaltene values it might be expected that some biodegration of the oils has occurred (e.g. saturated and aromatic compounds removed and an enrichment in the less easily biodegraded asphaltene), but the GC-chromatograms and their envelopes do not provide evidence of this.
+From these high asphaltene values it might be expected that some biodegration of the oils has occurred (e.g. saturated and aromatic compounds removed and an enrichment in the less easily biodegraded asphaltene), but the GC-chromatograms and their envelopes do not provide evidence of this alteration process.
 Chromatograms of oils within reservoir formations at the present day, even for those with high asphaltene contents, show clear and prominent n-alkane and isoprenoids and little suggestion of a UCM relative to the clearly resolved peaks (figs. 6 and 7).
 Therefore there is no clear evidence, from GC-chromatograms for biodegradation of these oils (Peters et al., 2005).

 The produced oils, with a few exceptions, are characterised by high proportions of phytane (Pr/Ph ratios are thus less than one).
-While there is variation in the pristine/phytane ratios of oils and reservoir extracts, the range covered is typical of that associated with oils derived from source rocks deposited within marine environments (Hughes et al., 1995).
+While there is variation in the pristane/phytane ratios of oils and reservoir extracts, the range covered is typical of that associated with oils derived from source rocks deposited within marine environments (Hughes et al., 1995).